Common Health Concerns

 There are practical steps you can take to help you remain in control and a lot of different equipment and daily living aids that you can purchase yourself without needing to have an assessment.

-Find out more on our Equipment, Adaptations and Occupational Therapy page or download, complete and return the Children's Occupational Therapy Referral Form which you can find on the Social Care and Early Help page for an occupational therapy assessment of your child's needs.
+Find out more on our Equipment, Adaptations and Occupational Therapy page.
+You could download, complete and return the Children's Occupational Therapy Referral Form for an occupational therapy assessment of your child's needs.
+You can find the form on this page.
+Childrens Occupational Therapy in the community.

 Wheelchair service